brunoborges/jlib-inspector/README.md

 ## 🏗️ Architecture

-- **Java Agent**: Instruments Java applications to track JAR loading and usage
+- **Java Agent**: Instruments Java applications to track JAR loading and usage (shaded agent JAR)
-- **JLib Server**: Collects and aggregates data from instrumented applications (Port 8080)
+- **JLib Server**: Standalone server that collects and aggregates data from instrumented applications (Port 8080, shaded server JAR)
 - **Web Dashboard**: React-based frontend with real-time updates (Ports 3000 for http and 3001 for websocket)

 ## 📋 Prerequisites